LibertasIoT/libertas-rpi-img/README.md

 ## What is Libertas Hub?

-Libertas Hub is an IoT central controller with an IoT App design, Thing-App.
+Libertas Hub is an IoT central controller with an IoT App design, **Thing-App**.

+Libertas Hub connects to other IoT devices and enables end-users to run Thing-App to interact with those devices.

+Libertas Thing-App is "write once, run everywhere" written in TypeScript.
+Our goal is to enable trillions of devices to run Thing-App directly.
+Libertas Hub is the first and most important step.

 Libertas is designed to reach **billions** of users and cover **trillions** of CPU/MCU chips.

-Our goal is to make **everything intelligent**, not just intelligent in itself but also intelligently interacting with any other things.
-That's why Thing-App is designed to be "write once, run everywhere" across all different CPUs/MCUs from inside tiny sensors to the big Cloud.
-In other words, Thing-App **interconnects** different things and defines **interaction** among them, while those things could be otherwise seemingly unrelated without Thing-App.

-Libertas Thing-App is right at your fingertips.
-An end-user chooses a Thing-App, throws things into the Thing-App, then starts the Thing-App.
-Libertas will figure out how to interconnect related "things" around the Thing-App, and find the best place (e.g., a little sensor, Hub or Cloud) for Thing-App to run securely and privately.

-After ten years of research & development, Libertas Hub now reached production-ready quality.
-We will [open source the complete code for MCUs](https://librehome.com/doc/hornet_doc/) soon, although it may take a little more time.
-We cannot wait to release the Hub for curious people to try out.

-With its simple yet disruptive design, I am confident Libertas will lead in the following decades.
+With its simple yet disruptive design, We are confident Libertas will lead in the following decades.

 ## Prepare the hardware.